There are now multiple ransomware attacks every minute—and those are just the ones reported. It's no longer 'if,' but 'when.'

 - Ransomware makes up 60 percent of malware infections encountered by Malwarebytes anti-virus software.

-Global ransomware attacks like WannaCry and Petya succeed not only because of outdated systems, but also because so many organizations rely on security tools using known signatures.
+Ransomware attacks like WannaCry succeed not only because of outdated systems, but also because so many organizations rely on security tools using known signatures.

-New ransomware strains evolve every day, each more sophisticated than the last, each better adapted to circumvent your defenses.
+New ransomware strains evolve every day, each better adapted to get past your defenses.
 You can't afford to leave your network vulnerable once malware makes it inside.
 You need another layer of defense that looks at actual behavior in real time.

 Full Network Visibility

-In order to spot potential ransomware in time to quarantine infected systems, you must be able to monitor every transaction that passes across the network, including the "east-west" traffic between hosts and tiers within your network.
+In order to spot potential ransomware in time to quarantine infected systems, you must monitor all network traffic, including "east-west" and encrypted traffic.

 The average ransomware strain waits inside a compromised system for 200 days before attacking.
-You need deep analytics going back months to understand the source of the infection, the scope of an incident, and how to root attackers out for good.
+You need deep analytics going back months to understand the true source and scope of an incident.

 ExtraHop vs. Ransomware